M Theory

 Metacognition Theory

-Theory M is a descriptive concept intended to support a better understanding of human nature, rather than replace medical knowledge or clinical diagnosis.
+M Theory is a descriptive concept intended to support a deeper understanding of human cognition and perception, rather than replace medical knowledge or clinical diagnosis.

 M THEORY - MODEL